 The WSIB is required to make payments to defray the cost of administering the OHSA and the regulations made under the OHSA.
 The WSIB is also required to pay for the operating costs of the WSIAT and the costs that may be incurred by the Office of the Worker Adviser, and the Office of the Employer Adviser.
 The WSIB also provides various grants funding to carry on investigations, research and training.
-The total funding provided under these legislated obligations and funding commitments for the year ended December 31, 2016 was 246 (2015 - 243).
+The total funding provided under these legislated obligations and funding commitments for the three months and twelve months ended December 31, 2016 were \$64 and \$246, respectively (2015 - \$61 and \$243, respectively).

 The WSIB is required to reimburse the Ministry of Health and Long-Term Care ("MOHLTC") for physicians' fees for services to injured workers, as well as an administrative fee to the MOHLTC.
-Amounts paid to the MOHLTC for physicians' fees and administrative services for the year ended December 31, 2016 were \$32 (2015 - \$36).
+Amounts paid to the MOHLTC for physicians' fees and administrative services for the three months and twelve months ended December 31, 2016 were \$5 and \$32, respectively (2015 - \$9 and \$36, respectively).

-In addition to legislated obligations and workplace health and safety expenses, which the WSIB collectively presents in legislated obligations and funding commitments expenses, the consolidated financial statements include amounts resulting from transactions conducted in the normal course of operations with various ministries, agencies and Crown corporations over which the Government of Ontario has control.
+In addition to legislated obligations and workplace health and safety expenses, which the WSIB collectively presents in legislated obligations and funding commitments expenses, the unaudited condensed interim consolidated financial statements include amounts resulting from transactions conducted in the normal course of operations with various ministries, agencies and Crown corporations over which the Government of Ontario has control.